V-Sekai/manuals/decisions/20240710-platform-focus-on-pcvr-and-web.md

-# Proposed: Focus on PCVR and the Web
+# Deprecated: Focus on PCVR and the Web

 ## The Context